-- Shall maintain the scheme documentation and procedures. - · Shall maintain the list of current certificates. - Shall accredit the certifier.
+- Shall maintain the scheme documentation and procedures. - Shall maintain the list of current certificates. - Shall accredit the certifier. - Shall maintain the definitive list of licensed evaluation laboratories and the certification body. - Shall make final decisions on any discussions and conflicts within the scope of this scheme.